NotOlootu/How-to-Install-Docker-Manually-on-Ubuntu/README.md

 Thereafter, use "cd" and "ls" to locate your download directory (where you downloaded the docker files to).

-You can watch the video on my twitter page for further guidance on this.
+You can watch the video on my [youtube](https://youtu.be/BECeNdvv74o) page for further guidance on this.

 ## Copy and Edit The Insallatiion Command In Notepad (To Suit The Version of Docker Files Downloaded)
 Copy, paste and edit the command below in a notepad.

-Watch this video on my twitter page to confirm how to edit the command line below
+Watch this video on my [youtube](https://youtu.be/BECeNdvv74o) page to confirm how to edit the command line below

 ```
 sudo dpkg -i ./containerd.io_<version>_<arch>.deb \